theseniordads/monomental/DOCS/README.md

 ### "Man From UNCLE" screen
 Worked perfectly, even down to the unexpected return of the donut!

+### "Mono-mental" titles- again!
+We needed to the check the second appearance of the titles didn't mess anything up- and it didn't!

+### "Credits" screen!
+The only bit we found we got wrong here was copying the correct width of the bitmap for the crew logos, but that was an easy fix!

+### The ending aka "White Dot" screen
+This initally looked good when it started, but then we found that the fake crash ending actually crashed for real!
+We found that this was another silly typo where we needed to `even` after some data!

 # MORE TO COME!